top of page

 Poverty’s impact on health and wellbeing

-The British Medical Association has reported that poverty can affect the health of people at all ages.
+The British Medical Association has reported that poverty can affect the health of people at all ages, both physical and mental health.
 In infancy, it is associated with a low birth weight, shorter life expectancy and a higher risk of death in the first year of life.
 Children living in poverty are more likely to suffer from chronic diseases and diet-related problems.
 Twice as many people are obese in the most deprived areas of the UK than in the least deprived areas.
 Most individual long-term conditions are more than twice as common in adults from lower socio-economic groups.

 A negative cycle can exist between poverty and health.
 Many people living in poverty cannot afford the cost of their care, such as prescription charges, resulting in their conditions worsening over time.
 This negative cycle can transfer across generations, starting from pre-birth, with impact upon parenting, educational attainment, and employment.